 In the early stages of the four miles covered from London Bridge to Chelsea Bridge it passes a suitable vantage point to view this colourful piece of London history, ‘Doggett’s Coat & Badge’ public house, situated on the south side of Blackfriars Bridge.

-The 2018 race will take place on Tuesday 4th December.
+The 2018 race took place on Tuesday 4th September.

 CITY OF LONDON ORGANISATION’S